deployKF/website/content/guides/local-quickstart.md

         There are upstream issues which can cause you to need to __restart the port-forward__, see [`kubernetes/kubernetes#74551`](https://github.com/kubernetes/kubernetes/issues/74551) for more information.

-!!! steps "Step 3 - Log in to the Dashboard"
+!!! step "Step 3 - Log in to the Dashboard"

     There are a few default credentials set in the [`deploykf_core.deploykf_auth.dex.staticPasswords`](https://github.com/deployKF/deployKF/blob/v0.1.4/generator/default_values.yaml#L469-L492) value: